lokesh1512/sequence_detector_uvm/README.md

 # sequence_detector_uvm
-1010 Sequence Detector using UVM
+1010 Sequence Detector using working UVM testbench for verification Scoreboard is under development